AminBhst/desktop_disk_space/README.md

 ```

 ## Note
-* This plugin is under development and currently only supports windows.<p>
+* This plugin is under development and currently only supports windows.
 * Support for Linux will be added in the future.
 * Pull requests are welcome (especially for MacOS support)